-This information is being provided for compliance purposes and is a reasonable estimate calculated in a manner consistent with SEC rules, based on our internal records and the methodology described above.
+This information is being provided for compliance purposes and is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K, based on our internal records and the methodology described above.
 The SEC rules for identifying the median compensated employee allow companies to adopt a variety of methodologies, to apply certain exclusions and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
 Accordingly, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices, operate in different countries and may use different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.
-We are a global company with approximately 80% of our employees located outside the United States, with 60% of our employees located in India as of January 31, 2024.
+We are a global company with approximately 79% of our employees located outside the United States, with 59% of our employees located in India as of January 31, 2025.
 As a result, our employee population may be different than other companies.
 Neither our compensation committee nor our management used the CEO Pay Ratio measure in making compensation decisions.